-Your program will read a sequence of words from the user, each at most ten characters in length and all lowercase.
+Your program will read a sequence of words from the user, which are each supposed to be at most ten characters in length and all lowercase.
 After every five words, the program will print the alphabetically-first word in that batch and the length of the longest word in that batch (see format below).